 Fertilizers with a slow nitrogen release rate are usually the most eco-friendly and recommended over products with quick release rates.
 One of the benefits of natural organic fertilizers is they release nutrients slowly as they break down.
 Please visit Natural Organic Lawn Care for more information.

-The percentage of slow release nitrogen is usually listed as WIN (Water Insoluble Nitrogen) on fertilizer labels.
+The percentage of slow-release nitrogen is usually listed as WIN (Water Insoluble Nitrogen) on fertilizer labels.
 Slowly-available nitrogen sources release their nitrogen over extended periods of time.
-They are applied less frequently, at somewhat higher rates and less likely to leach nitrogen into groundwaters.
+They are applied less frequently, at somewhat higher rates and are less likely to leach nitrogen into groundwaters.

 What’s the best lawn fertilizer to use if you have pets?